 I just graduated high school and got my associate degree.
 I’m going to Northwestern University in the Fall and will be studying economics with a focus in finance.
 I’ll definitely find ways to use this experience throughout my career—and maintain cosplay as a great passion of mine.

 Way to go, Glenn!
-Thank you to [donors] for helping make this convention possible for gamers of all ages.
+Thank you to Allstate, Comcast, Peoples Gas, and donors like you for helping make this convention possible for gamers of all ages.

 Become a member of our monthly giving community today.
 A gift of $25/month helps fund year-round dynamic digital media and creative experience for 25 teens.